-Contact forms importance cannot be overemphasized.
-All you need to do it to identify one available plugin that can work for you and then add it into your site.
+Contact forms’ importance cannot be overemphasized.
+All you need to do is to identify one available plugin that can work for you and then add it to your site.

-We have covered the use of the three most popular contact form plugins, however, there are other plugins out there such as Gravity Forms and JetPack Forms which offers their own set of products.
+We have covered the use of the three most popular contact form plugins, however, there are other plugins out there such as Gravity Forms, Fluent Forms and JetPack Forms which offer their own set of products.

 Ensure you can integrate your forms with ease to other necessary services.

 Which is your favourite contact form plugin and why?